869 private links

 Each element can be styled with multiple box shadows.
 By programmatically controlling the positions and sizes of each individual box shadow, it's possible to make up a something like a pixel display.

 Given a linked list which happens to sit on consecutive memory, traversing it can take advantage of L1 cache.
-However it's possible to squeeze more performance by hinting the branch predictor to allow speculative execution, resulting in better parallelism with cpu pipeline.
+However it's possible to squeeze more performance by hinting the branch predictor to allow speculative execution, resulting in better parallelism with cpu pipelining.
 This is a simple and interesting trick although I can't think of much practical uses except for specific scenarios.